 Thanks for visiting these pages.
 Flyfishing for trout has been a favorite of mine for quite a long time.
 I had the good fortune of growing up having a father who allowed me to spend lots of time on the local trout streams.
 He had worked in the woods all of his life and I was always spellbound when he would talk about native brook trout, to this day when I catch one I cup it in my hand thinking how lucky I am to touch something so beautiful.
 My father passed a lot of knowledge down to me which I enjoy sharing with others including the extra special little places you sometimes find trout.

-Hopefully at the end of our fishing day you will have acquired a few new skills, learned to appreciate Trout and their environment and sensed the same enjoyment as I have for over 57 years.
+Hopefully at the end of our fishing day you will have acquired a few new skills, learned to appreciate Trout and their environment and sensed the same enjoyment as I have for over 58 years.
 One of the most gratifying elements of this job is being able to show a person, whether younger or older, something in a day that just might stay with them for life.
 If I have done my job right you will not want to leave the stream.
 I have never caught a trout that didn’t put a smile on my face, kind of noticed the same reaction from my fishermen.

 Let's go fishing!